umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-2.md

 # Adding configuration to a property editor

 ## Overview
 This is step 2 in our guide to building a property editor.
-This step continues work on the markdown editor we built in [step 1](index.md), but goes further to show you how you can add configuration options to the editor.
+This step continues work on the markdown editor we built in [step 1](index.md), but goes further to show how to add configuration options to our editor.

 ## Configuration?
-An important part of building good property editors is to build something relatively flexible, so you can reuse it many times, for different things.
-Like the Rich Text Editor in Umbraco, that allows you to choose which buttons and stylesheets you want to use on each instance of the editor.
+An important part of building good property editors is to build something relatively flexible, so we can reuse it many times, for different things.
+Like the Rich Text Editor in Umbraco, that allows us to choose which buttons and stylesheets we want to use on each instance of the editor.

 So an editor can be used several times, with different configurations, and that is what we will be working on now.